 - 38. Adjust the speed control value to 20% by dragging the speed control to the right. - 39.
-Click PULSE DESK starts executing the specified sequence of commands from first command in the program body and down.
-The button changes to ...
-You can monitor the test run progress by the way PULSE DESK moves the selection from one command to another. - 1

-When selection is at the Wait for.
-Send to, or Delay commands, PULSE DESK displays next to .
-Click to skip the commands.

-In case, during a test run, you find out some of the preset parameters need adjustment, click and switch to the Edit stage to make necessary adjustments.
+Click PULSE DESK starts executing the specified sequence of commands from first command in the program body and down. be button chang to a low on the selection from one command to another. - When selection is at the Wait for.
+Send to, or Delay commands, PULSE DESK displays next .
+Clic. to skip the commands. - In case, during a test run, you find out some of the preset parameters need adjustment, click adjustments.